DNWMNCR/JavaForSmallTeams/style/50_prefer_composition.md

 #### We Can Only Do This Once

 Java doesn't support multiple inheritance so we only get to pick one thing to extend.
-If our class also needed to store Integers inheritance isn't even an option, we'd have to use composition.
+If our class also needed to store Integers then inheritance isn't even an option so we'd have to use composition.

 Composition is inherently more flexible in single inheritance languages.